AAU Lecturer Experiences the Beauties of Norway First-Hand

 After completing the week in Volda, Foustková and her husband started their journey back home by way of Oslo, enjoying more of what the country had to offer along the way, before passing through Sweden and Germany to reach Prague.
 It had been a stimulating journey covering roughly 4,000 kilometers and one that Foustková said will remain in her memory.

 AAU students interested in studying at Volda University College are encouraged to reach out to Natalie Kvackova-Sipula, international cooperation specialist, at natalie.kvackova@aauni.edu, or Beáta Tomečková, study abroad coordinator, at beata.tomeckova@aauni.edu.
-Application deadlines are May 15 and November 15.
 While the program is tailored primarily for students in the School of Arts, Humanities, & Social Sciences, all students are welcome to apply.

 Learn more about Volda University College through the videos below.